 - Hands-on opportunities to experience advanced manufacturing techniques including CAD-based design, hydraulics, robotics, fabrication, and welding;

 - Rapid, affordable, modular and stackable workforce credentials/certificates including Career Readiness with ACT WorkKeys, OSHA 30, and LEAN/Six Sigma Yellow Belt;

 - Direct engagement with local employers seeking screened and credentialed candidates for immediate employment;

 - Work-based learning experiences including plant inspections, hazard identification and safety planning, and presentations of corrective action plans;

 - Fork Lift Certification and instruction in measurements at some locations;

 - Access to the supporting reintegration services of Operation Reentry NC;

 - Resume development and career counseling; and,

-- Additional training in Design Thinking and innovation to improve creative thinking processes; to design actual products and solutions that are desirable, feasible and affordable; and to develop detailed action/communication plans to produce products and implement solutions.
+- Additional instruction in Design Thinking and Innovation Processes to improve creative thinking processes; to design actual products and solutions that are desirable, feasible and affordable; and to develop detailed action/communication plans to produce products and implement solutions.